My journey to free-living bees

 My journey with the honey bees began in 2012.
 I participated in indigenous trainings where I learned to see the honey bee as a teacher for guidance in day to day to life.
-I understood why our ancestors honoured them far beyond even their vital role as pollinators.
+I understood why our predecessors honoured them, even way beyond their vital role as pollinators.
 For me the honey bees role is planetary health, simply sitting by honey bees seems to bring a sense of calm and peace.
 It is not something I can put into words, everyone needs to sit by them and experience it for themselves.

 I have always loved nature but this was the start of me seeing nature in a completely different light.
 Nature, not something to be controlled for our personal gain, but as our source of insight, inspiration and joy.
 One that freely gives to us when in a relationship of respect.
 After this initial training I felt called to work with bees and didn’t know where to start.
-I undertook a local mainstream beekeeping training and was shown how to split a hive into six from which the teacher then killed the original queen bee, how to treat bees with chemicals and that one must prevent bees from swarming.
+I undertook a local mainstream beekeeping training and was shown how to split an existing hive into six with queen cells in each, from which after original queen bee was killed by the teacher.
+I was shown how to treat bees with chemicals and that one must definately prevent bees from swarming.
 It was like being shown in every way possible way how to stop bees being bees.
-I actually cried in front of a large group of people witnessing some of the interventions, everything about it felt shocking and deeply sad.
+I actually cried in front of a large group of people witnessing some of the interventions, everything about it felt both shocking and deeply sad.
 I did not last until the end of the course, I knew this was wrong for me.

 Luckily through friends I came across that Natural Beekeeping Trust and entered a world of people that put the bees health first, where bees were allowed to be bees.
 Here I have meet some of the most nature loving and caring people I know.
 I came to see the state of the bees as symbolic to the health of humans and our wider ecosystem.
 Being a ‘beekeeper’ was not the answer to bees being healthy, it required a holistic approach to ecosystem restoration.
 Land regeneration being integral to bee health.